GNS3/gns3-vm/README.md

 Build a GNS3 appliance

 * Support Qemu, dynamips, VPCS and IOU
-* It's based on a ubuntu-server LTS 14.04
+* It's based on a ubuntu-server LTS 14.04 64 bits
 * Support GNS3 update without losing your data
 * No need to release a new VM when a new release is out
 * By default you can use it in gns3 and  access to the internet (the VM as two network interfaces)